KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-10-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 #### SVI(FPi)

 <p>
 The coordinate ascent algorithm is inefficinet for large data sets.
 The fourth paper borrows the idea of stochastic optimization from <a href="http://www.columbia.edu/~jwp2128/Papers/HoffmanBleiWangPaisley2013.pdf" target="_blank">Stochastic Variational Inference</a>.
+The update formulae are almost the same to \eqref{nat-Vm} and \eqref{nat-V}.
 More specifically, it subsamples the data to form noisy estimates of the natural gradient of the ELBO, and it follows these estimates with a decreasing step-size.
-The update formulae are almost the same to \eqref{nat-Vm} and \eqref{nat-V} and the only difference is that a step size $\rho_t$ is added.
+Besides, another difference is that a step size $\rho_t$ is added.
 </p>